-- MATH 0990 MATH PREP-LAB (0 credits) A basic arithmetic presentation and practice session held during the first month of the semester.
-Specific basic skills will be presented during each of the six periods.
-Relevant practice materials are available at each session. - MATH 1023 INTERMEDIATE ALGEBRA [Meets the GCR quantitative reasoning requirement.]
+- MATH 0990 MATH PREP-LAB (0 credits) A basic computer assisted arithmetic review and practice program.
+Learning PLUS software is used.
+A diagnostic test is used to place students in the program.
+There is a one time \$25.00 fee for the Learning PLUS program which contains the mathematics as a subsection. - MATH 1023 INTERMEDIATE ALGEBRA [Meets the General College Requirement for quantitative reasoning.]
 A course directed toward developing an understanding of and a proficiency in elementary algebraic processes.
-Comparable to second year high school algebra. - MATH 1103 BASIC CONCEPTS IN MODERN MATHEMATICS [Meets the GCR quantitative reasoning requirement.]
+Comparable to second year high school algebra. - MATH 1103 BASIC CONCEPTS IN MODERN MATHEMATICS [Meets the General College Requirement for quantitative reasoning.]
 A study of the applications of basic mathematical concepts.
 An emphasis is given to problem solving, proportions and percents, probability and statistics, and the formulas of geometry.
 The course is considered a foundational study in preparation for higher levels of quantitative reasoning.
-Prerequisite: Placement Test score greater than 70%. - MATH 1213 PRE-CALCULUS [Meets the GCR quantitative reasoning requirement.]
+Prerequisite: Placement Test score greater than 70% or a review in the Learning Plus program in the computer lab. - MATH 1213 PRE-CALCULUS [Meets the General College Requirement for quantitative reasoning.]
 A study of exponential, logarithmic, and trigonometric functions, inequalities and graphing.
 This course prepares students for calculus.
-Prerequisite: 2 years of high school algebra or MATH 1023. - MATH 1513 MATHEMATICS FOR ELEMENTARY EDUCATION [Meets the GCR Math Quantitative Reasoning requirement.]
+Prerequisite: 2 years of high school algebra or MATH 1023. - MATH 1513 MATHEMATICS FOR ELEMENTARY EDUCATION [Meets the General College Requirement for quantitative reasoning.]
 A foundation course for students majoring in Education.
 This course includes developing an understanding of number systems, the strengthening of skills in the arithmetic processes, and the expanding awareness of the concepts of geometry.
 Equally important, the course emphasizes a creative look at problem solving and the building of positive mathematical attitudes.
-Prerequisite: Instructor Permission if not an Elementary Education major - MATH 1713 SURVEY OF CALCULUS [Meets GCR Math requirement.]
+Prerequisite: Instructor Permission if not an Elementary Education major - MATH 1713 SURVEY OF CALCULUS [Meets General College Requirement for quantitative reasoning.]
 An introduction to calculus as applied to business, economics, biology, the social and behavioral science, and other general interest areas.
 An applications-oriented course with an intuitive approach.
 Includes introduction to both differential and integral calculus.
-Prerequisite: MATH 1023 or high school equivalent. - MATH 2003 STATISTICS [Meets GCR Math requirement.]
+Prerequisite: MATH 1023 or high school equivalent. - MATH 1743 CALCULUS I [Meets General College Requirement for quantitative reasoning.]
+An introduction to the ideas of limits, derivatives, and integrals.
+The approaches, techniques, and applications of the derivative of algebraic and transcendental functions are the emphasis of this first course. - MATH 1753 CALCULUS II [Meets General College Requirement for quantitative reasoning.]
+Continues the study of Calculus I, as the student might have had in high school or in a previous calculus course, with the emphasis on the approaches, techniques, and applications of integration.
+Algebraic and transcendental functions form the basis of the course along with the study of differential equations and special techniques of integration. - MATH 2003 STATISTICS [Meets General College Requirement for quantitative reasoning.]
 An elementary course in descriptive statistics emphasizing procedures commonly used in measurement, evaluation, and research in the social and behavioral sciences, as well as in business, education, and theology.
 Included are the basic concepts of sampling distributions, probability, statistical inference, regression and correlation.